 Yet in the wake of FOMC moving to a seemingly more aggressive tightening (now refuted), it was back below 1.2000-1.2100 range with 1.1900 area interim support being violated overall on the way to the current weakness below the 1.1815 interim support.
-That leaves the 1.1700 area more major lower support, which correlates well with the US DOLLAR INDEX 93.30-.40 area.
-Much below that the next more major support is not until the 1.1600 area.
+That left the 1.1700 area more major lower support, which correlates well with the US DOLLAR INDEX 93.30-.40 area.
+While much below that the next more major support is not until the 1.1600 area, the recovery back above the 1.1815 interim support means that is once again the area to closely watch.